dsml4/dsml4s8e/README.md

 <img width="1180" alt="out_nb_2" src="https://user-images.githubusercontent.com/1010096/232603465-41f3f647-4898-439f-95de-f00af1ba8da8.png">

-### A cell with a notebook data catalog initialization
+### The 3th cell with a notebook data catalog initialization

 A name of a path variable must be unique for each notebook namespace where the variable is used, thus a name of path variable could be shorter than the corresponding catalog path.